Stuck-on-the-puzzle/startup/notes.md

 ## Web Service

 There is a lot going on when it comes to webservice and it was overwhelming at first.

+## Mongo DB

+This was way easier to implement than I thought.
+I had my code set up nicely so there were only a few lines that needed to change after adding my database files and making sure I installed everything and made my mongo account.